 This it a superb way to make use of an abundance of ripe pears.
-With these spices it tastes very much like traditional apple butter.

 2+ cups sugar